Pope Pius V: Character and policy

 As a young man, Michele Ghislieri was eager to join the Inquisition.
 Under Paul IV, he rose to Grand Inquisitor, and from there ascended to the papacy.

 Upon election to the papacy as Pius V, Ghislieri immediately started to get rid of many of the extravagant luxuries then prevalent in the court.
 One of his first acts was to dismiss the papal court jester, and no subsequent pope had one.
 He forbade horse racing in St. Peter's Square.
 Severe sanctions were imposed against blasphemy, adultery, and sodomy.
 These laws quickly made Pius V the subject of Roman hatred; he was accused of trying to turn the city into a vast monastery.
 He was not a hypocrite: in day-to-day life Pius V was highly ascetic.
 He wore a hair shirt beneath the simple habit of a Dominican friar and was often seen in bare feet.

-His governing efforts weren't entirely punitive: he planned distribution of alms to the poor, imported cheap grain in times of famine and cracked down on hired killers and brigands, what Mullett calls a "programme of restoring Rome as the Church's ideal city."
+His governing efforts weren't entirely punitive: he planned distribution of alms to the poor, imported cheap grain in times of famine and cracked down on hired killers and brigands, what Michael Mullett calls a "programme of restoring Rome as the Church's ideal city."
 Katherine Rinne writes in Waters of Rome that Pius V ordered the construction of public works to improve the water supply and sewer system of the city—a welcome step, particularly in low-lying areas, where typhoid and malaria were inevitable summer visitors.